rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

 ### Additional guarantees for high-traffic events

-We offer an [additional service-level guarantee](/how-to/managed-cloud-service-levels-faq/#guarantees) for Managed Operations service level customers who notify us in advance of their high- traffic event.
+Rackspace offers an [additional service-level guarantee](/how-to/managed-cloud-service-levels-faq/#guarantees) for Managed Operations service level customers who notify us in advance of their high- traffic event.
 This guarantee is only available for our Managed Operations